Lisbon Historical Landmark

 Hugging the right side tree line of the power lines there is a faint path with a short scramble down the rocks to the railroad tracks.
 Which, lo and behold, is right next to the wide easy path from the second pull-off.

 There is a good view of the falls over the dam on the Quinebaug River and then about a 1000ft walk along the tracks to the tunnel.

-The typical process of this time period seemed to be hand drilling three feet long holes and packing them with back powder.
+The typical process of the time period seemed to be hand drilling three feet long holes and packing them with back powder.
 One hole took up to three hours of hard effort using a three man crew and they would do several holes before packing them with powder.
-They blew the holes around lunch time and spent the rest of the removing the material.
+They blew the holes around lunch time and spent the rest of the day removing the material.
 Progress averaged about 1.5ft per day.

 Completed in 1837, the Taft Tunnel is the oldest common carrier tunnel to be completed in the United States.

 This specificity is because the Staple Bend Tunnel in Pennsylvania was completed in 1834 so it’s older but a non-common carrier tunnel.
 And the Taft Tunnel wasn’t in use until 1840 so there are three common carrier tunnels that were used before it: the Yorkville Tunnel (1837), Black Rock Tunnel (1838), and Howard Tunnel (1838).

 Peter Marteka – Historic Taft Tunnel Still Active After All Those Years (2006)